plasne/vpn-router/README.md

 cru a netflix "0 5 * * * sh /tmp/mnt/Lexar/exclude-asn.sh AS2906 302 netflix 502"
 ```

+Save.
 TomatoUSB uses cru for scheduling cron jobs.
 This tells the exclude job to run at 4am and the netflix job to run at 5am each day.
 The scripts simply simply overwrite the rules so you can run them whenever.

 To get status information about your cron jobs, you need to enable them to go to your log in Administation / Logging: